-With the initial era of EHR and patient portal adoption firmly in the industry’s rearview and other emerging digital technologies at various points along the maturity bell curve — telemedicine, for example, is highly mature, while artificial intelligence and machine learning still need a little more time to bake — it’s a good moment to take stock of the technologies that could help providers now or in the near future.
+With the initial era of EHR and patient portal adoption firmly in the industry’s rearview and other emerging digital healthcare services and technologies at various points along the maturity bell curve — telemedicine, for example, is highly mature, while artificial intelligence and machine learning still need a little more time to bake — it’s a good moment to take stock of the technologies that could help providers now or in the near future.

 A few years ago, Elizabeth Holmes and Theranos was the most talked-about healthcare tech — until it all came crashing down under the swirl of fraud.
 The story of Theranos offers important lessons for those attempting to examine what is real when it comes to emerging technologies in healthcare.